lotusnoir/packer-unattended_distrib_files/README.md

 We assume in this repository that
     - we dont use dhcp and we specify static network informations.
     - packer is in charge of the provisioning so files instructions are minimalist.
+    - we use boot iso on not dvd ones to save space

 For each distrib we will show an exemple of packer configuration in order to deploy and reuse this files for multiple sites.